joshlangner/ejspeed/README.md

 ## Logical

 * Don't learn another syntax.
-Write vanilla Javascript, or use helper libraries like Underscore or Moment.js
+Write vanilla Javascript, or use external libraries like Underscore or Moment.js directly within templates
-* Formatting is immediately recognizable by programmers coming from .NET, Java and even PHP
+* ERB-style templating is similar to traditional server-side templating from .NET, Java and even PHP
-* Provides clear and useful distinction between precompiled (pre-rendered) and post-compiled (bound / live in the DOM) contexts
+* Provides useful distinction between precompiled (pre-rendered) and post-compiled (bound / live in the DOM) contexts
 * Built-in template caching
 * Works great as a "logicless" templating engine - *How you use it is up to you.*